symphatixe/GoCoding-Python/[3]/[3] Leap Year/README.md

 # Leap Year
-The purpose of this task is to create a checker for a leap year based on conditions.
+The purpose of this task is to create a program that will check whether a year is a leap year.

 ### Skills
-- Understand how to create booleans and use them as booleans based on their condition.
+- Understand how to create booleans and use them as conditions.
-- Use booleans within if statements and use logical operators such as *not* and *and*.
+- Use booleans within if statements and use logical operators such as `not` and `and`.
 - Chain if statements and if elses.